 - Turn Off the System.
 First, turn off the system by setting the thermostat to Fan Only.
 It will allow the unit to defrost without using any coolant.

 - Turn Off the Circuit Breaker.
 Go outdoors and turn off the circuit breaker for your AC system.

 - Change the Air Filter.
-After draining out all of the water, change your air filter if necessary.
-It will help eliminate any debris blocking airflow in and out of the unit.
+After draining out all the water, change your air filter if necessary.
+It will help eliminate debris blocking airflow in and out of the unit.

-- Inspect all ducts and vents to make sure they’re clear of debris and not leaking—these can also cause freezing.
+- Inspect all ducts and vents to ensure they’re clear of debris and not leaking—these can also cause freezing.